Using drones with remote sensing technologies for forest management

 Remote sensing technologies can enhance forest managers’ ability to manage forestry operations in an increasingly complex and challenging environment

 Often Forest health assessments conducted using broad scale aerial reconnaissance.
 This is then followed by ground truthing exercises.
 With which to verify the results.
 But this is limited.
 Because it is qualitative, subjective and dependent on the skill of the surveyor

 Assessing the structural attributes of even-aged forest plantations is only possible using small-footprint discrete return lidar data.

 A key objective is to predict the leaf area index (LAI) is a key input variable into process based models to rapidly assess forest productivity.

 Forest species composition

-Multispectral satellite image data were used to carry out genus level classifications in forestry but with airborne hyperspectral image data to discriminate not only even aged tree species, not only discriminate between different species but also differentiate among the age classes of the same species.
+Multispectral satellite image data are used to carry out genus level classifications in forestry.
+But with airborne hyperspectral image data to discriminate not only even aged tree species, and between different species, but also differentiate among the age classes of the same species.